781flyingdutchman/background_downloader/README.md

         'status ${record.taskStatus} and progress ${record.progress}'
 ```

+You can interact with the `database` using
+`allRecords`, `allRecordsOlderThan`, `recordForId`,
+`deleteAllRecords`,
-You can interact with the `database` using `allRecords`, `recordForId`, `deleteAllRecords`, `deleteRecordWithId` etc. Note that only tasks that you asked to be tracked (using `trackTasks`, which activates tracking for all tasks in a group) will be in the database.
+`deleteRecordWithId` etc. Note that only tasks that you asked to be tracked (using `trackTasks`, which activates tracking for all tasks in a group) will be in the database.
 All active tasks in the queue, regardless of tracking, can be queried via the `FileDownloader.taskForId` call etc, but those will only return the task itself, not its status or progress, as those are expected to be monitored via listener or callback.
 Note: tasks that are started using `download`, `upload`, `batchDownload` or `batchUpload` are assigned a special group name 'await', as callbacks for these tasks are handled within the `FileDownloader`.
 If you want to  track those tasks in the database, call `FileDownloader().trackTasks(FileDownloader.awaitGroup)` at the start of your app.

 ## Uploads